Akatsukac/Invaders2/README.txt

 and whatnot.
 Regardless, all the game logic and other code should be mine.
 If there's any questions, just shoot me an email for clarification.

+In the folder containing relevant files: javac *.java java Game

 -Christopher Akatsuka